On P^1-stabilization in unstable motivic homotopy theory: Equivariant geometry of symmetric powers

 \subsection{Modifications in positive characteristic}

-Dealing with cellularity of quotients in positive characteristic is slightly more subtle for two reasons.
-First, at the moment there is not a well-defined $S^1$-stable homotopy for singular varieties even after inverting the characteristic of the base-field.
-If strong resolution of singularities were to hold in positive characteristic, then the argument above could be transferred verbatim to positive characteristic.
-Second, when analyzing symmetric products, we have to deal with non-tame group actions, since the characteristic exponent of the base field will divide the order of $\Sigma_r$ for $r$ sufficiently large.
-For these reasons, rather than attempting to work in $S^1$-spectra, we will work directly in Voevodsky's category of motives appealing to the results of \cite{Kellyldh}.
+Dealing with cellularity of quotients in positive characteristic is slightly more subtle.
+When analyzing symmetric products, we have to deal with non-tame group actions, since the characteristic exponent of the base field will divide the order of $\Sigma_r$ for $r$ sufficiently large.
+For this reason, we will work directly in Voevodsky's category of motives appealing to the results of \cite{Kellyldh}.